Tommy Lloyd

 If you travel 2 or more times a year, annual trip cover may very well save you money.
 The maximum duration of any trip will always be specified and will vary by provider.
 But don't worry, when you get a quote, we'll ask you what your maximum trip length is and only show you quotes that match!

-If you don't travel much then a single trip cover is perfect as you can cover specific dates suited to your trip.
-If you have cancellation cover, you'll also benefit from this as soon as you buy your policy.
-If you travel 2 or more times a year, it may be cheaper for you to go for an annual trip cover.
-It's best to start your annual trip cover as soon as possible, as if you have cancellation cover, you'll only benefit from this from your policy start date.
+If you travel two or more times a year, it may be cheaper to get annual multi-trip cover.
+It's best to start your annual trip cover as soon as possible as if you have cancellation cover, you'll only benefit from this from your policy start date.

-A pre-existing is any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
-For some conditions, we'll need to know if they have ever been present, whilst for others if they occurred within a certain period.
+“Pre-existing” refers to any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
+For some conditions, we'll need to know if they have ever been present, whilst, for others, we need to know if they occurred within a certain period

 Share and share alike Share the love with friends.